Miguel Castroman

-Miguel Castroman Aragundi (born 17 March 1995) is a Swiss footballer who currently plays for FC Thun.
+Miguel Castroman Aragundi (born 17 March 1995) is a Swiss footballer who plays for FC Schaffhausen.

 Club career

 Early career

 Castroman started his youth career with hometown club FC Breitenrain Bern.
 He later moved to BSC Young Boys and came up through the academy there.

 Young Boys

 Following several seasons with the U16, U18, and U21 teams, Castroman made his senior debut for the club in the 2015/16 season.
 His top flight debut came on 12 August 2015 in a 1–0 loss to FC Lugano, coming on as a substitute for Alexander David González in the 68th minute.
 Two weeks later, Castroman made another appearance off the bench in a 3-2 defeat to Grasshopper Zürich.
 He would make three appearances in November 2015, against Lugano, Sion, and St. Gallen, which would prove to be his final appearances for the club.

 Wohlen (loan)

 In February 2016, Castroman was loaned out to Swiss Challenge League club FC Wohlen.
 His league debut for the club came on 21 February 2016 in a 1–0 loss to Chiasso.
 His first league goal for Wohlen came almost a year later in a 2–1 loss to Winterthur on 20 February 2017.
 His goal came in the 38th minute.